Calibrated Selective Classification: Related work

 \newpar{Synthetic perturbations} Data augmentation is commonly used to improve model performance and generalization~\cite[][]{hendrycks2020augmix, Rusak2020ASW, NEURIPS2020_d85b63ef, albumentations}.
 Similarly, automated methods have been developed for identifying challenging sub-populations of a larger training set to target bias~\cite{pmlr-v139-liu21f, bao-ls-2022}.
 Meanwhile, we create perturbed \emph{datasets} by sampling different augmentation types, in order to uncover relationships between types of perturbations and model calibration.
-These two lines of work are complementary: as new approaches are developed to expand the space of possible perturbations, the more tools our framework has to use.\looseness=-1
+Our line of work is a consumer of the other: as new approaches are developed to expand the space of possible perturbations, the more tools our framework has to use for robust training.\looseness=-1